-B. Complainant Ignores the Potential Overlap Between Measures Potentially Covered by the Agreement on Safeguards and Article XXI

-104. The EU claimed that the United States is "redefin[ing] essential security as meaning economic security."
-The EU is wrong.
-The term "security" is broad and could encompass what one might describe as "economic security."
-Nothing in Article XXI(b) would prevent a Member from considering interests of this type to be "essential".
-And where a Member does so consider, those interests would be "essential security interests" under Article XXI(b).
+- C. Complainant Ignores the Potential Overlap Between Measures Potentially Covered by the Agreement on Safeguards and Article XXI - Switzerland suggested without support that "economic emergency" measures are covered by Article XIX, and not by Article XXI.
+However, Switzerland ignores that there is potential overlap in the scope of measures covered by the Agreement on Safeguards and Article XXI, and that a Member could take any number of actions in response to what it might consider economic emergencies, such as raising its ordinary customs duty.
+Whether the Agreement on Safeguards, Article XXI, or another provision applies will therefore depend on the legal basis pursuant to which the Member takes the action.
+Switzerland's argument is also inconsistent with the ordinary meaning of the phrase "its essential security interests" under Article XXI.
+The ordinary meaning of "security" is broad and could encompass what one might refer to as economic security.
+Nothing in Article XXI(b) would prevent a Member from considering interests of this type to be "essential."
+And where a Member does so consider, those interests would be "its essential security interests" under Article XXI(b).
 Consistent with this understanding of what may constitute "essential security interests" under Article XXI(b), a number of WTO Members appear to include economic considerations in their own assessment of their security interests for purposes of domestic law and policy, and do not strictly separate what might be regarded as "economic security" from other "types" of security.
+Thus, Switzerland's suggestion that "economic emergency" measures are covered only by Article XIX - and not by Article XXI - is not supported by the text of either Article XIX or Article XXI, and in fact is refuted by the text of Article XXI, Article 11.1(c) of the Agreement on Safeguards, and by the actions of numerous WTO Members.